escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

 -----------
-  PyMacLab is the Python Macroeconomics Laboratory which currently primarily serves the purpose of providing a convenience framework written in form of a `Python <http://www.python.org/>`_ library with the ability to solve non-linear DSGE models.
+  PyMacLab is the Python Macroeconomics Laboratory which currently primarily serves the purpose of providing a convenience framework written in form of a `Python <http://www.python.org/>`_ library with the ability to solve non-linear DSGE models using a DSGE model class from which to instantiate instances.
 At the time of writing these words, the library supports solving DSGE models using 1st and 2nd order perturbation methods which are computed around the steady state.
+Apart from that, the library also contains two advanced macroeconometric classes, the VAR class and the FAVAR class which can be employed for empirical work or in combination with DSGE models in order to estimate instead of calibrate deep parameters.
 If you want to learn about PyMacLab as quickly as possible, skip reading this and instead start reading through the tutorial series available in the Documentation section to this site.

-  The library provides wrapper functions for `Paul Klein's <http://paulklein.ca/newsite/start/start.php>`_ 1st-order accurate method based on the Schur Decomposition :cite:`Kle:2000` as well a more recently published method by the same author
+  The DSGE model class provides wrapper functions for `Paul Klein's <http://paulklein.ca/newsite/start/start.php>`_ 1st-order accurate method based on the Schur Decomposition :cite:`Kle:2000` as well a more recently published method by the same author
   (co-authored with Paul Gomme) which computes 2nd-order accurate solutions without using Tensor Algebra :cite:`GomKle:2012` (using the Magnus & Neudecker 1999 definition of the Hessian matrix).
 PyMacLab possesses the added advantage of being equipped with